High School Quiz Show: Extra Credit | Frequently Asked Questions

 10. Where will this event be held?

-All three nights in the event series will be hosted at author Jeff Kinney’s An Unlikely Story Bookstore & Café in Plainville, Massachusetts.
+The tournament will be hosted at author Jeff Kinney’s An Unlikely Story Bookstore & Café in Plainville, Massachusetts.
 Free parking is available.
 Please visit the An Unlikely Story website for more information on directions and parking.
 Some light refreshments may be available for purchase at the event.

 11. What is the time commitment for this event?

-Selected schools will be assigned to one of three event dates.
-Each night, the event will begin at 6:30pm and we expect it to conclude by 8:30pm.
+Final schedule is still being determined.
 Team members (coach and students) must arrange for their own transportation and should expect to stay at An Unlikely Story for up to two hours.
 Alternates may attend but are not permitted to compete.

 12. Can a team change its assigned match-up time?